jinx22/DevCon/README.md

 Testing
 ----------------------------------------------------------------
+1. open cloudvisreq.py in pycharm an put your own api key in the field api_key
-1. run the file cloudvisreq.py in pycharm.
-It will redirect you to a server
+2. run the above file. it will display a server link
-2. click on the server link
+3. click on the server link
-3. click on Choose Files and select all the bills
+4. click on Choose Files and select all the bills
-4. click on upload (you can select more files again)
+5. click on upload (you can select more files again)
-5. click on process
+6. click on process
-6. once the files are being processed, you will get a download link which contains a zip file
+7. once the files are being processed, you will get a download link which contains a zip file

  Version
 --------------------------------------------------------------------